-Running your WordPress site over HTTPS is no longer optional.
+Running your site over HTTPS is no longer optional.
 Not only is it more secure (everything is encrypted, with nothing passed in plain text), but it also builds trust, is a search engine ranking factor, and provides more accurate referral data.
 Unfortunately, when migrating from HTTP to HTTPS, website owners can encounter several issues.
 One of which is ‘mixed content warnings’.

 Performance issues tied to encryption have been fixed for the most part thanks to HTTP/2, and Let’s Encrypt has changed the entire industry by providing you with an easy way to get free SSL certificates.